 Some people cringe when you mention the term “sales” or “selling”, whilst other people’s eyes light up at the notion of increasing revenues.
-The word “Sales” has become very much infamous over the years but in reality, it’s a simple term whose meaning dates back to bartering with a prehistoric man.
+The word “Sales” has become infamous over the years, but in reality, it’s a simple term whose meaning dates back to bartering with a prehistoric man.

-In fact, we sell every day of our lives; be it in selling our ideas, thoughts, what we stand for or ourselves when trying to get a job or promotion.
+We sell every day of our lives, be it in selling our ideas, thoughts, what we stand for or ourselves when trying to get a job or promotion.
 We are exchanging one thing of perceived value for another.
-Without “selling” civilisation may not have even progressed.
+Without “selling”, civilisation may not have even progressed.

 However, the perception of this term has changed over time from being salesman centric to now customer-centric.
 Perhaps this is why it had gained notoriety amongst those that have been “sold” items that did not meet their expectations.

 When I talk about Sales, I feel that it is simply the process of helping people to find something of value and hence they are happy to pay for it.
 In doing so the idea is to exceed their expectations so that we can get repeat business and more referrals.

 Another way of explaining this concept, certainly in how we define it at DWB, is more about developing a comprehensive process whereby we can communicate everything we need to so that patients can make the best-informed decision that is in their best long term interest.
 This involves two-way communication, with clarity of understanding on both sides and a conversation elicited to more fully understand on numerous occasions.
 This way, the patient develops a better understanding of all the advantages of proceeding with the various treatment options and the disadvantages of not going ahead at any point.